 (j) The director shall issue a final report on the IRP within 30 days following the deadline for supplemental or response comments.

-(k) The draft report and the final report shall be limited to the:
+(k) The draft report and the final report shall discuss any aspect of the IRP that the director chooses, which could include, but is not limited to, the informational aspects, procedural aspects, methodological aspects, the utility’s preferred resource plan, and/or any resource action chosen by the utility.

-(1) informational;

-(2) procedural; and

-(3) methodological

-requirements of this rule.

-(l) The draft report and final report shall not comment on:

-(1) the utility’s preferred resource plan; or

-(2) any resource action chosen by the utility.

-(m) Upon appropriate notice to the utility and interested parties, the director may extend the deadlines for issuance of the draft report and the final report.
+(l) Upon appropriate notice to the utility and interested parties, the director may extend the deadlines for issuance of the draft report and the final report.

-(n) Failure by the director to issue a draft or final report shall result in a presumption that the IRP complies with this rule.
+(m) Failure by the director to issue a draft or final report shall result in a presumption that the IRP complies with this rule.

-(o) The following documents shall be made available on the commission’s website:
+(n) The following documents shall be made available on the commission’s website:

 Written comments.